 Rahab had heard the stories of what the God of Israelites had done, something in her heart had shifted so that when the Israelite spies arrived, she declares “I know that the Lord has given you this land”.
 Something in the heart of this Idolater woman had broken away and her faith is now In the God of Israel.
 Because of this woman’s faith, her entire family was saved.

-Rahab in the Bible Put Others First
+Rahab Put Others First

 Rahab worried about her family and asked that the Israelites spare them.
 Not only was she a courageous woman of faith willing to risk her life to hide these spies she was willing to put her life on the line to save her family.